brendt/stitcher.io/src/content/blog/2019-09-18-domain-oriented-laravel-projects.md

 Another characteristic of our approach is that communication between domains is allowed, although you're encouraged to keep it to a minimum.
 If you don't want to cross domain boundaries, you're free to use an event-based system, but it's not required.

-These two characteristics mentioned above: multiple entry points and cross domain communication; are examples of why our approach is less strict than ((DDD)).
+These two characteristics mentioned above: multiple entry points and cross domain communication; are examples of why our approach is less strict than DDD.
 Because of the scope of our projects — they are big but not ginormous — we feel that allowing this kind of flexibility is ok.

 We've talked about domains, so what about applications?

 Think of an application as a standalone app, living in the project, being able to consume everything the domain exposes.
-An "application" could be an admin app, an ((API)), a console application, a third party integration.
+An "application" could be an admin app, an API, a console application, a third party integration.
 They generally don't talk to each other, but will use the domain extensively.

-Later in this post I will zoom into the structure of an ((HTTP)) application, and share thoughts on how to structure it internally.
+Later in this post I will zoom into the structure of an HTTP application, and share thoughts on how to structure it internally.
 First, we'll look at each common domain folder in depth.
 Note that this is not an exhaustive list, it's entirely possible you'll add your own concepts to it, which again is fine.

 ### Models, QueryBuilders and Collections